Key facts at a glance

 Social media and children

-The UAE's Federal Decree-Law No. 26 of 2025 on Child Digital Safety introduces obligations around consent for sharing children's images online.
-Under joint custody, both parents have equal rights over decisions affecting the child, which UAE courts have interpreted to include consent for posting the child's photos and videos on social media.
-Posting without the other parent's consent can be raised as a breach of joint custody rights in court proceedings.
+Under joint custody, both parents share decisions affecting the child, and that can extend to consent for posting the child's photos and videos on social media.
+Posting without the other parent's agreement can be raised as a breach of joint custody rights in proceedings, so agree ground rules early.
+See our social media and child custody guide.

 Your Visa and Residency After Divorce